getastro/Astro/README.md

 [![Join the chat at https://gitter.im/Ting-y/Astro](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Ting-y/Astro?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Astro is a JS library framework to render JSON content, regardless skill level.
+A JS library framework to render JSON content, regardless skill level.

-**Hightlight:**
+Astro is a JS library framework to fetch JSON in a simple way.
+Using only data attributes in the HTML markup, it renders publicly available JSON content that does not require authentication from WordPress.com or WordPress.org websites using Jetpack‘s RESTful JSON API.
+See it in action: (Github URL).

+**Hightlights:**
+* Fetch from a single API source or from multiple API sources in the same document
-* Fetch 1 post from wordpress
+* Fetch a single page, single post, or a latest post (category is optional)
-* Fetch all posts in 1 category and use custom template
-* Fetch post(s) from different WordPress blogs
-* Fetch the most recently post under the specific category
+* Fetch collections (category and number of posts are optional)
+* Templating parameters (title, content, featured image, etcetera)

 ###Getting Started
 ___